WHAT IS SURROGATE PARTNER THERAPY?

 Concerns for either gender may include problematic relationships; medical conditions; negative body image or physical disfigurement; sexual, physical or emotional abuse and/or trauma; confusion about sexual orientation; low social or sexual confidence.

-Some common sexual concerns for male clients involve orgasmic issues, premature or delayed ejaculation, and/or erection difficulties.
+Some common sexual concerns for male clients involve orgasm issues, premature or delayed ejaculation, and/or erection difficulties.
 Female clients’ sexual issues might involve difficulties with orgasmic release or penetration.